News Part of the AUTHREX Application Set: one Kernel architecture, six application profiles

 The governance logic is software; the signing root is the commodity BLADE-AGENT-HSM (about $199 in parts).
 The cyber-reasoning system is whatever the operator already runs, AGENT-CYBER does not build or replace it.

-The reference architecture, four traced scenarios, and simulation exist now (TRL 3-4) and are live on the AUTHREX-AGENT page.
+The reference architecture, four traced scenarios, and simulation exist now (self-assessed TRL 3 to 4) and are live on the AUTHREX-AGENT page.
 Independent validation against a real cyber-reasoning system is the next milestone.

 Midterm: the gate correctly aborts a poisoned finding and hands off a live-OT patch in simulation.
 Final: the gate runs in-line with a real autonomous cyber-reasoning system, correctly tiering patches by target criticality.